70th ICCFR Annual Conference

 Director, Department of Law & Anthropology at Max Planck Institute for Social Anthropology

-Prof. Foblets is a Belgian legal scholar and anthropologist renowned for her work on migration, legal pluralism, and the interaction between law and culture.
-She has directed the Department of Law & Anthropology at the Max Planck Institute for Social Anthropology since 2012.
+Belgian legal scholar and anthropologist renowned for her work on migration, legal pluralism, and the interaction between law and culture.

 Silke Peeters

-Silke Peeters researches bi-cultural relationships and Cohousilience, completing her second Master’s in Sociology with a focus on social data science.
+Researches bi-cultural relationships and Cohousilience, completing a second Master's in Sociology focusing on social data science.

 Event Details